jlbali/node-react-crud-mvc/README.md

 sudo npm install -g typescript

-- Install MondoDB 3 at least.
+- Install MongoDB 3 at least.

 # Bash scripts

 - clean.sh: clean up all the node_modules and transpiled code.

-- install.sh: install the packages and compiles everything (typescript and webpack).
+- install.sh: install the packages and compiles everything (TypeScript and client stuff with webpack).

 - run.sh: the same as before but also runs the application on localhost:3000.

-- resetDB.sh: resets the MongoDB for this app (mongo database todoapp).
+- resetDB.sh: resets the MongoDB for this app (mongo database "todoapp").
 It is needed as a first run.